anyscale/madewithml.github.io/docs/courses/foundations/linear-regression.md

     - Can account for continuous and categorical features.
 - **Disadvantages**:
     - The model will perform well only when the data is linearly separable (for classification).
-    - Usually not used for classification and only for regression.
 - **Miscellaneous**:
     - You can also use linear regression for binary classification tasks where if the predicted continuous value is above a threshold, it belongs to a certain class.
 But we will cover better techniques for classification in future lessons and will focus on linear regression for continuous regression tasks only.